All Episodes

 It was a gunfight at the OK Corral on Fifth Avenue in Manhattan on Thursday night.

-This is all such a it's all such a smokescreen.
+This is all such a, it's all such a smokescreen.

-Unity and all of this rot gut, which takes us back to the drive-by caller we had that couldn't hang on or didn't hang on.
+Which takes us back to the drive-by caller we had that couldn't hang on or didn't hang on.

 I don't want to work with Democrats unless they change their mind.